lmaccherone/tzTime/README.md

 ## Changelog ##

+* 0.6.11 - 2013-08-30 Stopped doing chdir in timezone.js because it was breaking other uses
 * 0.6.10 - 2013-04-24 Restoring timezone-js.js that was removed with .gitignore
 * 0.6.9 - 2013-04-24 Fixed side effect bug issue #2
 * 0.6.8 - 2013-04-24 Uses JSON2 for IE7 compatibility